kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 {{< figure src="04-fontpost-01-pdf-papyrus-cairo.png" caption="Oh so you'll embed Papyrus but not Myriad is that it?" >}}

 For some reason, though, R cannot see the variants of Myriad I want to embed _even though_ it sees them when making PNG files.
-This, friends, is where in the past I have halted and turned away to the alternative some of you are about to recommend.
+This, friends, is where in the past I have halted and turned away to the alternative some of you are about to recommend; yes I see you with your hands up; settle down please.

 ## Showtext

-The Showtext package solves this problem by routing around it.
+The [showtext](https://cran.rstudio.com/web/packages/showtext/vignettes/introduction.html) package solves this problem by routing around it.
 Instead of embedding the fonts we use, it inserts itself into the font rendering process and converts all the font glyphs --- the letters --- to vector outlines.
 It works!
 You will get the font shapes you want in the PDFs you create, for any font that you can access when making a PNG.
 You do it like this.

 {{< code r >}}